alanshum/ws_framework_docs/parts/Main/Miscellaneous Functions/empty_default().md

 --------
 **Parameters**
-name	type	def_value	desc
+name	type	def_value	desc	by_ref
 value	string		Input value to be checked if it is empty.
-Note that this is passed by reference. (`&$value`) default	string		Default value to set to the input variable if it is empty
+TRUE default	string		Default value to set to the input variable if it is empty

 --------